-If you are found guilty of owning a banned dog it is your responsibility to prove that it is NOT one of four types of dangerous dog breed.
+If you are found guilty of owning a banned dog it is your responsibility to prove that it is NOT one of four (soon to be five) types of dangerous dog breed.
 Learn how the law governing dangerous dogs applies and what will happen if you are convicted of owning a banned dog.

 What dog breeds are banned in the UK?

 In the UK it is against the law to own a Pit Bull Terrier, Japanese Tosa, Dogo Argentino or a Fila Brasileiro.
 Soon, it will also be illegal to own an American XL Bully.
 That is because these breeds are banned under the enactment of the Dangerous Dogs Act of 1991.

 In that year, an Act of Parliament was passed which prohibits the ownership of certain types of dog.
 The Dangerous Dog’s Act also strengthened the legal responsibilities of owners of all types of dog, and made it clear that if any dog misbehaved in public its owner would pay the consequences.

 Dogs that are illegal in the UK: List of banned dog breeds

 The Act was brought in after a bout of dog attacks on people.
 In the years running up to 1991, there had been a surge in the number of dogs bred to fight and to intimidate.

 Pit Bulls were for centuries bred for blood sports: these were usually fights to the death between the dog and a bear or a bull.
 The forward-thinking Victorians eventually banned blood sports, but that led to the Pit Bull being bred in secret to take part in dog fights.
 As a result, the breeds have gained an unsavoury reputation that, some argue, is unfairly based upon the actions of a handful of unscrupulous breeders.
 Nevertheless, it was a series of tragic dog attacks involving the Pit Bull breed that ultimately led to the instigation of the 1991 Act.